Masamasamasashito/n8n-docker-postgresql/README.md

 ```bash
 bash backup.sh --output ./backups --include-caddy --label manual
 ```

+## Use searxing in an N8N
+Set url for searxing as  http://searxng:8080

 ## Adding a Worker (Optional, Advanced)
 For heavy loads, you can extend `docker-compose.yml` with an `n8n-worker` service.